ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 {: #bare-metal-supported-operating-systems}
 {: faq}

-For more information on supported operating systems, see [Bare Metal to Bare Metal migration supported operating systems](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview#p-p-migration-bare-metal-supported-os).
+For more information on supported operating systems, see that Bare Metal to Bare Metal migration supported operating systems](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-p-p-migration-bare-metal-overview#p-p-migration-bare-metal-supported-os).

 ## Is NIC bonding supported?
 {: #nic-bonding-supported}